vrs-darkness/Hybrid-Genetic-Algorithm/README.md

 ## Simulated Annealing:

-        Genetic Algorithm usually gets stuck @ Local Minima in these cases, so as to account for Global minima we use this Technique called Simulated Annealing.
+        Genetic Algorithm usually gets stuck @ Local Minima in these cases, so as to account for Global minima weuse this Technique called Simulated Annealing.
 This Technique uses an Analogy similar to the Metallurgical practice by which a metal is heated to a very high temperature and then drastically cooled down.
 This idea can be used for minimizing any function where-in random changes are done during the time Temperature Falls from 1 to a minimum of 10^-4

 ## Hybrid Genetic Algorithm:

         This Algorithm is nothing but Genetic Algorithm Coupled with Some other Algorithms like Hill-climbing etc., so as to account for Global Minima.
 Here we have used the Simulated Annealing technique for the Purpose
         Pseudo Code for This Algorithm:

                 1) Randomly Intialize a population( In this Case write all the paths that are possible)